qaqaqaqaowh/Stuff/ver2/README.md

 A template of our navigation bar can be defined in our `component`, the `component` defined is now the one `source of truth` for our navigation bar.

-Although some setups are still required for React, but after all that you can use the defined component like so.
+Although some setups are still required for React, but after all of that, you can use the defined component like so.

 ```HTML
 <body>